bluxmit/alnoda-docs/mkdocs/docs/user-guide/examples/python/label-studio.md

 ![label-studio](img/label-studio.jpg)

+!!! attention
     Label Studio can be installed in any workspace.
 We will use __Theia workspace v.4.0__ in this example.

 !!! note
     Label Studio is a python package.
 We will install it in an isolated environment, start it as a permanent workspace application,